sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 Default DJI GPS puck pointing forward is set with CW180FLIP, but can be changed with CW0FLIP, CW90FLIP, CW180FLIP or CW270FLIP

  * Inav since 1.5 version and newer uses default automatic magnetic declination, if your on old verion or want to change magnetic declination manually you have to set correct declination of your spesific location, which can be found here: www.magnetic-declination.com.
-If your magnetic declination readings are e.g. +3° 34' , the value entered in the iNav configurator is 3.34 (3,34 in some locales).
+If your magnetic declination readings are e.g. +3° 34' , the value entered in the INAV configurator is 3.34 (3,34 in some locales).
 In the CLI, the same effect would be `set mag_declination = 334`.
 For west declination, use a minus value, e.g. for 1° 32' W, `set mag_declination = -132`.
 In all cases (both CLI and GUI), the least significant digits are **minutes**, not decimal degrees.
  * Calibrate your compass according to [compass calibration](https://github.com/iNavFlight/inav/wiki/Sensor-calibration#compass-calibration)

 Note to change magnetic declination manually on F3 or newer board you have to turn off automatic function. `set inav_auto_mag_decl = OFF`.